P8sx/sbs/README.md

 </p>

 # Smart board system
-is modular system of 48mm x 48/64/80mm boards that are conected using 5 PIN connector, each SBS module are/will be equip with own low power MCU to manage periphials and communicate with supervisor
+is modular system of 48mm x 48/64/80mm boards that are conected using 5 PIN connector, each SBS module are/will be equip with own low power MCU to manage periphials and communicate with one single supervisor

 Goal of a project was to create affordable, small and modular system for home automation.
-By connecting multiple boards with one supervisor you can create flexible and expandable system using single bus connector
+By connecting multiple boards with one supervisor you can create flexible and expandable system using single bus connector, avoiding the clutter of cables

 ### Why?
 I'm a big fan of home automation using HA/Domoticz etc. currentyl most of end devices are ESP WiFI devices with custom firmware, but i'm just tired of using and configuring X number of WIFI devices just to controll few things.
 Configuring, updating and minor logic changing in this modules are bit tidious, soo thats why i started this project of centralised modular and expandable system that you can put in single room, floor, garage, building to manage multiple devices.